pmonnahan/DataPrep/README.md

 The _Snakefile_ is the primary workhouse of snakemake, which specifies the dependencies of various parts of the pipeline and coordinates execution.
 No modifications to the _Snakefile_ are necessary.

 In order for the _Snakefile_ to locate all of the necessary input and correctly submit jobs to the cluster, **both** the _config.yaml_ and _cluster.yaml_ need to be modified.
 Open these files and change the required entries that are indicated with 'MODIFY'.
 Other fields do not require modification, although this may be desired given the particulars of the run you wish to implement.
 Details on each entry in the config file (e.g. what the program expects in each entry as well as the purpose of the entry) are provided in the _Pipeline Overview_ at the bottom.
+Note: avoid using periods or underscores when naming output files or datasets as this may cause issues with the report creation.

 The entire pipeline can be executed on a local machine (not recommended) or on an HPC, and the _cluster.yaml_ file is required only for the latter.
 For a local run, change the `local_run` entry to `true` under the `run_settings` section of the config file, and launch snakemake from within the parent directory by the simple command: